fabkrum/web-performance-resources/crux-page-data.md

 ];
 ```

-For the next step, you need a list of the URLs of all pages of your website.
-For most pages, a manual approach would take forever.
-Therefore we automate it.
+In the Google Sheet "Type" column URLs are called "Page (URL)".

 ## Add Origin(s)

+The origin aggregates the Core Web Vitals from all pages of your site.
+To distiguish the home page and the origin youIn the Google Sheet "Type" column you can  are called "Origin".

 ```
 const ORIGINS = [